-Patients often struggle with diabetes self-management.
-And poor self-management results in poorer clinical outcomes.
-Patients rely on their health care providers for help, yet practitioners lack the tools to provide patients the self-management training and behavior change support they need.
+Patients often struggle with diabetes self-management, and poor self-management results in poorer clinical outcomes.
+Patients rely on their health care providers for help, yet practitioners very often lack the tools to provide patients the self-management training and behavior change support they need.

-- Positive effect on self-management behaviors (medication adherence, healthy eating, physical activity, self-monitoring).
+- Better self-management behaviors (e.g., medication adherence, healthy eating, physical activity, self-monitoring)

 - Read more about how DECIDE can improve outcomes across populations with similar educational and literacy levels.

+Incorporating the seven core diabetes-self-management behaviors, the DECIDE program facilitates adherence and maintenance by teaching patients problem-solving as a key skill for behavior change and for incorporating self-management activities into their everyday lives.
 DECIDE is the only self-paced, literacy-adapted, diabetes self-management program for adults, based on a problem-solving training model.
 Delivered by the health care practitioner, the curriculum includes a brief patient education module, followed by a series of modules focused on training patients in problem-solving as a behavioral change method for managing barriers and improving health behaviors.
-The DECIDE Training Workshop trains health care providers in how to use this curriculum with patients in a wide range of clinical and community settings.

 Evidence-based reviews have revealed less effective outcomes for other programs.
 It addresses several policies and clinical practice recommendations that other diabetes programs do not: